ajthomas1299/hours-tracker-api/README.md

                 },
         }

-## Login a users client by ID [GET clients/me/:id]
+## User get a client by ID [GET clients/me/:id]

-- Request to get all client belonged to the current user
+- Request to get a client by ID protected endpoint.
+User can only get their clients

   - Headers
     Content-Type application/json